J. D. Scholten: 2020 U.S. House campaign

 In August 2019, Scholten announced that he would seek a rematch against King in the 2020 elections.
 He was unopposed in the primary election and faced state Senator Randy Feenstra, who had defeated King in the Republican primary.
-Scholten lost to Feenstra by a 25 point margin.
+Scholten lost to Feenstra by a 25-point margin.

 Iowa House of Representatives

 On March 16, 2022, Scholten announced his candidacy for District 1 in the Iowa House of Representatives.
 He was unopposed in the Democratic Party primary and the general election.

 In 2023, while serving in the Iowa House of Representatives, Scholten signed with the Twins Oosterhout in the Honkbal Hoofdklasse.
 He continued to work as a legislator remotely.

 Scholten ran for reelection in the 2024 elections, and won his second term.

+In 2026, Scholten announced that he would be retiring from the Iowa House at the end of the 2026 Legislative Session and will not seek re-election.

+Committee assignments

+Scholten serves on the following committees in the General Assembly: